Telegrapher's equations

-The telegrapher's equations (or just telegraph equations) are a pair of coupled, linear partial differential equations that describe the voltage and current on an electrical transmission line with distance and time.
+The telegrapher's equations (or telegraph equations) are a set of two coupled, linear partial differential equations that model voltage and current along a linear electrical transmission line.
+The equations are important because they allow transmission lines to be analyzed using circuit theory.
+The equations and their solutions are applicable from 0 Hz (i.e. direct current) to frequencies at which the transmission line structure can support higher order non-TEM modes.
+The equations can be expressed in both the time domain and the frequency domain.
+In the time domain the independent variables are distance and time.
+In the frequency domain the independent variables are distance $x$ and either frequency, $\omega$, or complex frequency, $s$.
+The frequency domain variables can be taken as the Laplace transform or Fourier transform of the time domain variables or they can be taken to be phasors in which case the frequency domain equations can be reduced to ordinary differential equations of distance.
+An advantage of the frequency domain approach is that differential operators in the time domain become algebraic operations in frequency domain.

 The equations come from Oliver Heaviside who developed the transmission line model starting with an August 1876 paper, On the Extra Current.
 The model demonstrates that the electromagnetic waves can be reflected on the wire, and that wave patterns can form along the line.

-The theory applies to transmission lines of all frequencies including direct current and high-frequency.
 Originally developed to describe telegraph wires, the theory can also be applied to radio frequency conductors, audio frequency (such as telephone lines), low frequency (such as power lines), and pulses of direct current.
-It can also be used to electrically model wire radio antennas as truncated single-conductor transmission lines.

 Distributed components

-The telegrapher's equations, like all other equations describing electrical phenomena, result from Maxwell's equations.
+The telegrapher's equations result from circuit theory.
 In a more practical approach, one assumes that the conductors are composed of an infinite series of two-port elementary components, each representing an infinitesimally short segment of the transmission line: